Opioid Rehab in Prescott

 - Faith-based activities

 Our system comprises three phases.
 During the first phase, you’ll spend no less than 25 hours a week participating in group therapy.
 You’ll also take part in a variety of other activities, including Christian 12-step programs and Bible studies, outdoor recreational and fitness activities, and up to two individual EMDR sessions.
-During this time, you will receive 24-hour support from staff members and bi-weekly random substance tests.
+During this time, you will reside in a sober-living facility where you will receive 24-hour support from staff members and bi-weekly random substance tests.

 During phase two, you’ll be encouraged to become increasingly independent.
 This phase typically involves outpatient programs, including continuing Bible studies and men’s groups, while you look for employment.
 You’ll also be required to attend three group therapy session per week, as well as individual therapy sessions.